-1.9 Publication of subsidy awards for transparency
+1.10 Publication of subsidy awards for transparency

-HIE is required to publicise all financial awards on its website.
-In addition, UK Government requires that UK Subsidy awards of £500,000 and above given under this scheme are reported through the BEIS Subsidy Control Transparency Database to provide summary information to any private entity and to international trade partners, in accordance with existing trade agreements.
+HIE is required to publicise all financial awards, regardless of the value, on its website.
+In addition, UK Government requires that UK Subsidy awards exceeding £100,000 given under this scheme are reported through the UK Subsidy Control Transparency Database to provide summary information to any interested party and to international trade partners, in accordance with existing trade agreements.